Golubnjaca Pecina

 Description

 Golubnjaca Pecina (Bear Cave) is part of the Plitvice Lakes National Park.
 A wooden path along the lakes and stone steps lead up to the cave entrance.
-Once more a bear cave, with two enormous entrance portals, 24 and 46m meters high, a good location for bears.
+Once more a bear cave, with two enormous entrance portals, 24 m and 46 m meters high, a good location for bears.
 This cave is visible from far, from the lookout at Entrance 1 as well as from where the Lower Lakes canyon starts.
 It is located on the right shore of the Korana brook.

-The cave is 160m long and equipped with 230 concrete steps and a concrete bridge.
+The cave is 160 m long and equipped with 230 concrete steps and a concrete bridge.
 Once it also had electric light and a cave guide, and it was closed by a gate.
 But the electric light and the speleothems were destroyed, and so today the cave is open for self guided tours during a visit to the park.
 Bring a good torch and wear appropriate clothes.